by Howard Culbertson, missionary to Haiti

 Unfortunately, only a few of the cases in Scripture are treated with sufficient detail to be of any help in this study.
 Even those descriptions are often briefer than one would wish.
 In several passages where demon possession is mentioned, it is only in passing, such as in Mark 1:32: "They brought to him all who were sick or possessed with demons."
 The lack of any further detail doesn't provide much help for a study of this type except to support a distinction being made in scripture between demon possession and illness.
 Nine cases in the New Testament are described with enough detail to make possible some comparisons between them and modern-day phenomenon such as Haitian loa possession.

-The synoptic gospel authors include seven cases of demon possession in which some detail is given.
+The synoptic gospel authors include seven cases of demon possession for which some descriptive details are given.
 These are:

 Two cases of demon possession described in some detail are included in the book of Acts.
 These are: